lumpy darkness

 • CLA splitter.
 I have an adapter that connects to the car's CLA plug and terminates in 3 female CLA plugs.
 Handy if you need to run many 12V devices.
 These can be found at The Source or Canadian Tire.

 • 120VAC-13VDC adapter with 3 female CLA connectors.
-Custom made to drive my 12V equipment when I'm near a wall socket.
+Custom made from old computer power supply unit (PSU) to drive my 12V equipment when I'm near a wall socket.
+Also made a simple wall-wart adapter from a find at Active Surplus.

 • Extension cord.
 Long, grounded extension cord in the event you are relatively near a wall socket.